-We can observe the system from any perspective.
-We can analyse its internal workings or its interactions with other systems.
+We can observe the world as a system from any perspective.
+We can analyse its observable workings or its interactions with other systems.
 But unless we have priviledged access we cannot analyse the internal workings.
 We must therefore trust the operation of the system without knowledge of their workings.

 The systemic approach allows us to analyse ‘the world’ as a set of multiple overlapping interacting systems.
 Our analysis depends on our point of view and the objectives of the analysis.

-The analysis of the world by the World Bank may observe large blocks of social function.
-The sole trader may be analysing the workings of his business.
+The analysis of the world may observe large blocks of social function, the sole trader may see the workings of his business.
 The developer has detailed lines of code, the surgeon the inner workings of the human body.
 Each have a different angle, a different perspective on the world.
 Each may observe the same system from quite different angles.

 The subject and degree of analysis depend on the position and role of the observer.
 A ‘casual’ observer or an actor of change will view the system differently.